 702/387-6366

 The Neon Museum has an unusual collection of the city’s iconic signs and light displays.
-With its outdoor exhibition space known as Neon Boneyard, the museum also has a visitors’ center in the former La Concha Motel lobby.
-This museum is a fun place for kids to see all kinds of neon lights and signs that used to signify Vegas, while adults can also enjoy the nostalgia and history.
-Book ahead for the very popular guided nighttime tours and inquire about the unique Kid Interpreter Tours where kids are trained to show guests around.
+The former La Concha Motel lobby is the outdoor exhibition space known as Neon Boneyard.
+This museum is a fun place for kids to see many neon lights and signs that used to signify Vegas.
+Adults can also enjoy the nostalgia and history.
+Book ahead for the very popular guided nighttime tours.
+Check the schedule for two-hour STEAM Saturdays family events if you’re traveling with schoolagers.
+Kids 7+ pay an extra $5 and younger sibs are free.

 Red Rock Canyon National Conservation Area